Topps Baseball Card Of The Day, January 2017

 Who knew that just over two years later, Ventura himself would suffer the same fate.

 On January 22, 25-year-old Ventura became the second young pitching star in four months to lose his life in a motor vehicle crash.
 The same day, former major leaguer Andy Marte (2005-10, 2014), a one-time top prospect who never really panned out in the bigs, died in a car crash as well.
-Both deaths occured in the Dominican Republic—Ventura's 40 miles away from Santo Domingo; Marte's 95 miles away.
+Both deaths occurred in the Dominican Republic—Ventura's 40 miles away from Santo Domingo; Marte's 95 miles away.

 For space considerations, we will remember them both in a joint Card Of The Day segment.